MartinLwx/CIS198-Spring-2016-UPenn/README.md

 ## Hi 👋

-This is my personal learning record for CIS198-Spring-2016 of the university of Pennsylvania.
+This is my personal learning record for CIS198.
+Rust Programming of the university of Pennsylvania.
 Recently I want to learn a new programming language.
 After navigating through the many options, I learned that *Rust* has been the most popular language chosen by Stack Overflow for many years in a row.
 That's it!

 ## Resources